NY1024/BAP-Jailbreak-Vision-Language-Models-via-Bi-Modal-Adversarial-Prompt/README.md

-**demo.ipynb**
+**Demo**

-We also provide demo.ipynb to demonstrate the process of jailbreaking Gemini step by step.
+We also provide eval_commerical_lvlm_step_by_step.ipynb to demonstrate the process of jailbreaking Gemini step by step. （It is recommended that you use https://nbviewer.org/ to view the ipynb file.）